 You can learn more about the New Student Registration process, including what you need to do to sign up and how you should prepare it, on our website.

-Remember when you were filling out your application and you self-reported all those tests scores and grades?
+Remember when you were filling out your application and you self-reported all those grades and, in some cases, tests scores?
 Well, now that you’re admitted, we want official versions that we can hang up on our fridges.
-You need to have your scores sent directly to us from the testing agency (such as the ACT or SAT), and your final transcripts sent directly to us from your high school.
+You need to have any test scores (like the ACT or SAT) sent directly to us from the testing agency, and your final transcripts sent directly to us from your high school.

 You’ll also need to send us immunization forms, and if you’re an international student, you may need to submit an I-20 form as well.